 - Quartz attracts more invisible, undetectable unicorns than calcite.

-Decide which of these is testable and how you would test each before you go on to the next page.
+Decide which of these is testable and how you would test each before you go on to part 2.